huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    Sets the rectangular clipping region for the specifieid overlay layer.
 A clipping region will cause the overlay's rendering to be contained inside it.
 In other words, any content from the overlay layer will not be visible outside of the specified rectangle.

    :param number x: the rectangle's pixel x coordinate, 0 is the left edge of the current map.
 A negative value is where the left map border's region is
-   :param number x: the rectangle's pixel y coordinate, 0 is the top edge of the current map.
+   :param number y: the rectangle's pixel y coordinate, 0 is the top edge of the current map.
 A negative value is where the top map border's region is
    :param number width: the rectangle's pixel width
    :param number height: the rectangle's pixel height
    :param number layer: the layer id

-.. js:function:: overlay.setClippingRect(x, y, width, height, layer)
+.. js:function:: overlay.setClippingRect(x, y, width, height)

    This is an overloaded function.
 Sets the rectangular clipping region for all overlay layers.
 A clipping region will cause the overlay's rendering to be contained inside it.
 In other words, any content from the overlay layer will not be visible outside of the specified rectangle.

    :param number x: the rectangle's pixel x coordinate, 0 is the left edge of the current map.
 A negative value is where the left map border's region is
-   :param number x: the rectangle's pixel y coordinate, 0 is the top edge of the current map.
+   :param number y: the rectangle's pixel y coordinate, 0 is the top edge of the current map.
 A negative value is where the top map border's region is
    :param number width: the rectangle's pixel width
    :param number height: the rectangle's pixel height